cdoremus/deno-blog/posts/Using_SQLite_with_Deno.2023-02-24.md

 The `Statement.bind` method is one of may ways to bind parameters to prepared statements.
 Other `Statement` methods used to bind data are
 - `all` - Run the query and return the resulting rows in objects with column name mapped to their corresponding values.
 - `values` - Run the query and return the resulting rows where rows are array of columns.
 - `run` - Run the query with it returning the number of rows in the result set.
-To get the resulting rows, you must then call `Statement.get()` with the row number (starting with 1) to get the rows of data.
+To get the resulting rows, you must then call `Statement.get()` with the row number (starting with 1) to get the individual data rows.

 ## Updating data
-Updating the database with both SQLite libraries uses prepared statements like querying.
+Updating the database with both SQLite libraries uses prepared statements (i.e. the same methods) like when running a query (`db.prepareQuery` or `Database.prepare`).
 #### Updating using deno-sqlite
 ```typescript
   // Todo: create a table and fill with data as above.